sodafoundation/community/events/sodacode2022/hacker_guide.md

 Q. How and where do I ask for help?

 A. For any doubts or questions on how to proceed you can join the SODA Slack and post your questions in the #sodacode2022 channel.

+Q. Can more than one team member contribute to the same PR?

+A. Yes.
+More than one team member can contribute to the same PR.
+The points will be assigned to the member, who has raised the PR.
+Only PRs and issues have been assigned points.
+Commits will not get you additional points.
+Points will not be broken down or divided among all the team members.
+More team members working on the same issue will let you finish the work faster and pick up another issue to work on.

+Q. Can multiple teams collaborate for a single issue?

+A. If an issue requires lots of work to fix and the project leaders break down the issue into multiple tasks, or if the issue already has multiple tasks, different teams can raise PRs and associate it to the corresponding task in the issue.
+Points will be assigned to the PRs that are accepted.